top of page

 This example compares the shape of the snake's body to an unrelated object, a pretzel

-Search to find more examples of both in the book and create some new ones.
+Search to find more examples of alliteration and similes in the other books

 Example: "a giant groan" The word giant is an adjective, but how does it pertain to a groan?
 How can it be used with other words and in other sentences?